 But James, what about the "McDonald's Coffee Case?"
 (Hint - you probably have been misinformed about that case, too.)

 When you hear of advocates for tort reform, you never actually hear of issues such as this.
 Rather they paint you a picture of oversized jury verdicts based upon little descriptions of actually the underlying facts to each case.
 They don't tell you about Virginia's contributory negligence law or the law that prevents the introduction of auto insurance into car accident cases.
 They don't tell you about the inherent biases against plaintiffs that every jury brings to the table.
 They don't tell you the lengths at which defense attorneys will cut into the credibility of plaintiffs, pour through their medical records to look for any cause that they can blame for his or her injuries.
-They don't emphasis the fact that they have endless dollars in order to invest in hired guns to come into court to testify against a plaintiff regarding his or her injuries.
+They don't emphasize the fact that they have endless dollars in order to invest in hired guns to come into court to testify against a plaintiff regarding his or her injuries.

 They simply sell you the stories that make the Washington Post and New York Times that just give you one line sound bites.
 It's unfair, and it disrespects our judicial system, one that's unique in the world that allows every individual access to the courts.
 While of course not every case is perfect, and not every judgment is warranted, the judicial system is a human system that has inherent flaws that come with having humans control it.
 To discount the system based upon tort reform lobbyists is unfair and doesn't truly consider all of the facts of the issue.